|Date of Birth||March 18, 1898|

-The first born child of Donald and Christina McKinnon, Daniel Keith McKinnon was born in Rat Portage (later renamed Kenora) in northwestern Ontario.
-It is likely that he was born on the 17th or 18th of March in 1898*.
+The first born child of Donald and Christina McKinnon, Daniel Keith McKinnon was born on 18 March 1898 in Rat Portage (later renamed Kenora) in northwestern Ontario.
 Both of his parents were born in Ontario and over the years his father worked as a contractor and/or carpenter.
 Daniel had two brothers, Patrick Robertson and James Alexander.
 At some point after the 1911 Canada census the family moved to Winnipeg where they took up residence on Fleet Avenue.

 Listing his occupation as clerk, Daniel signed his first set of attestation papers on 11 December 1915 in Winnipeg.
 He gave his birth date as 18 March 1898, later changed to 1897.
 Underage, he was a big lad, 6 feet tall with a girth of 39 inches and expansion of 5 inches.
 He had blue eyes and light brown hair.
 As a Private with the 144th Battalion (Winnipeg Rifles) that had just begun recruiting in Winnipeg that December, Daniel began training at Camp Hughes just west of Carberry in Manitoba.
 However, he did not leave with the unit for overseas as he was admitted to St Boniface Hospital in Winnipeg in May of 1916 with tonsillitis, discharged a week later.
 By the end of July he was admitted to the Winnipeg General Hospital with pleurisy and stayed in the hospital for close to three months.
 Back at the camp for only a month, he was readmitted in November suffering from empryema (collection of pus in the pleural cavity that develops when bacteria invades the pleural space) following pneumonia contracted at Camp Hughes.
 Found medically unfit, Daniel was discharged from service on 19 January 1917.